Lisbon has great seafood restaurants where you can enjoy fresh catches-of-the-day, shellfish, and more.

 2. Solar 31

-Solar 31 is a family-run restaurant centrally located in Baixa.
-It’s actually on a side street, not very easy to locate unless you’re looking for it.
-The space is small and cosy.
-Reservations are recommended both for lunch and dinner.
-The restaurant has built up its reputation as a seafood restaurant serving lobster, oysters, mussels, but also fresh fish.
-Solar 31 claims to cook the world’s best octopus.
+Solar 31 is a family-run restaurant centrally located in the Baixa area.
+Since it’s tucked out of the way on a side street, you probably won’t find it unless you’re looking for it.
+The place has built up its reputation as a seafood restaurant offering lobster, oysters, mussels, but also fresh fish.
+It is known for serving the world’s best octopus.
+The space is cosy yet small, so reservations are recommended for both lunch and dinner.

 Calçada Garcia 31 (Baixa), closed on Sunday, facebook.com/Solar31DaCalcada, average price for 2: €50